Voltstro-Studios/VoltRpc/docs/articles/communication-layers.md

 - It is currently the fastest communication layer as shown from the [benchmarks](benchmarks.md#pipes-benchmark).
 - Some implementations such as [Unity's mono](https://github.com/Unity-Technologies/mono/blob/unity-2021.1-mbe/mcs/class/System.Core/System.IO.Pipes/NamedPipeClientStream.cs) may just throw <xref:System.NotImplementedException> on certain platforms.

-It can be used with <xref:VoltRpc.Communication.Pipes.PipesHost> and <xref:VoltRpc.Communication.Pipes.PipesHost> classes.
+It can be used with <xref:VoltRpc.Communication.Pipes.PipesClient> and <xref:VoltRpc.Communication.Pipes.PipesHost> classes.